HeinaGames/HeinaGames.github.io/README.md

-# FunGames-gg
+# HeinaGames

-FunGames is a Game library for dealing with boredom.
+HeinaGames is a Game library for dealing with boredom.

 ## Installation

 No installation need.
-Open Source project is on [GitHub](https://github.com/FunGames-gg/fungames-gg.github.io).
+Open Source project is on [GitHub](https://github.com/HeinaGames/HeinaGames.github.io).
 Please credit me for my code.